 When you call in a demolition expert, odds are you are looking to update the location, the building, or even the room to a better, cleaner, healthier, more functional space.
 What many may not often consider is how we can have the same impact on the environment surrounding the demolition site.
-Many demolition companies work extensively on environmental remediation projects, removing pollution or contaminants from the soil and water to help leave the site in better shape than they found it in.
+Many demolition companies work extensively on environmental remediation projects, removing pollution or contaminants from the soil and water, or even dust control, to help leave the site in better shape than they found it in.
 Alpine Demolition is one of those companies.
 Because of this dedication, we want to explain a few of the ways in which demolition companies help with environmental remediation for not only improved structures, but also an improved world.
 Read on to learn more.

 The Two Forms of Environmental Remediation Tactics in Demolition